024Runner/udacity_project_3/REPORT.md

 <h1>Future Work</h1>

-Improve agent performance via one of the following algorithms:

 Implementing algorithms like PPO, A3C, and D4PG that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.